-Due to the growing concern about food security in regional communities, the Ministers of Agriculture and Forestry of the ASEAN Member States plus China, Japan and Korea approved the Project in their meeting held in October 2002 in Lao PDR.
+Due to the growing concern on food security in regional communities, the Ministers of Agriculture and Forestry of the ASEAN Member States plus China, Japan and Korea approved the AFSIS Project during the meeting held in October 2002 in Lao PDR.
 The overall objective of the Project is to strengthen food security in the region through the systematic collection, analysis and dissemination of food security related information.
 The 1st Phase of the Project has the period of five years, from 2003 to 2007.
 It is led and coordinated by Thailand, in particular, the Office of Agricultural Economics (OAE), Ministry of Agriculture and Cooperatives.
 The Statistics Department (SD), Ministry of Agriculture, Forestry and Fisheries (MAFF), Japan is the donor through ASEAN Trust Funds.

 To achieve the objective in strengthening regional food security, the implementation of the Project contains 2 main components, which are: